Can I Max Out Both 403(b) and 457(b) Plans?

 What is a recommended strategy?

 I would say start by first maxing out your 403(b) plan.
-Then contribute to a 457(b) plan after the 403(b) is maxed out or you reach the employer match.
+Then, contribute to a 457(b) plan after the 403(b) is maxed out or you reach the employer match.
 The simple reason is that 403(b) will most likely have a match if you do not have a state pension.
 So if you have a state pension, contribute additional money to the 457(b) plan rather than the 403(b) plan.
 But this would all depend upon your circumstances, and you would need to speak to a financial planner to develop a strategy that meets your needs.
-You must also determine the right investment choices that fit your goals and risk tolerance.
+You must also determine the right investment options that fit your goals and risk tolerance.
+These plans typically enable you to invest in mutual funds so you have to be careful on what funds you select to reach your retirement goals.

 Working in state and local government has many opportunities for excellent employee benefits.
 Learn more about 457(b) plans as a way to save additional money towards your retirement beyond your pension or 403(b) plan.
 Contact me on the contact page below if I can be of service.